sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 SACM Task:

-: A SACM task is conducted by one or more SACM functions that reside on a SACM component (e.g. a collection task or endpoint characterization).
-A SACM task can be triggered by other operations or functions (e.g. a query from another SACM component or an unsolicited push on the data plane due to an ongoing subscription).
+: Is a task conducted within the scope of a SACM domain by one or more SACM functions that achieves a SACM-defined outcome.

+: A SACM task can be triggered by other operations or functions (e.g. a query from another SACM component or an unsolicited push on the data plane due to an ongoing subscription).
 A task is part of a SACM process chain.
 A task starts at a given point in time and ends in a deterministic state.
 With the exception of a collection task, a SACM task consumes SACM statements provided by other SACM components.
 The output of a task is a result that can be provided (e.g. published) on the data plane.

-There following tasks are defined by SACM:
+: The following tasks are defined by SACM:

 : Target Endpoint Discovery
 : Target Endpoint Characterization